 A Bit About Me

-I started writing early in the 21st Century, partly because my children were too old for me to read them bedtime stories any more!
+I started writing early in the 21st Century.
 Over the years I’ve served an apprenticeship via taking part in courses and workshops, and entering competitions.
-A number of my short stories have won or been shortlisted for competition prizes, and after a couple of unsuccessful attempts I have finally written a novel, Truthsister, that’s worth publishing (planned date is June 2018).
-Watch out for more news!
+A number of my short stories have won or been shortlisted for competition prizes, and after a couple of unsuccessful attempts at novels I was thrilled to have Truthsister taken on by Impress Books.
+Publication is in July 2018.

 Who are my influences?
 Good question.